wp-plugins/frame-breaker-removes-digg-bar-owly-bar-facebook-bar-etc/readme.txt

 Stable Tag: 0.2

 == Description ==
 You want people to visit your website rather than be stuck in a frame or iframe, you need this plugin.
+Removes offenders such as Digg-bar, Google images, Ow.ly's wrap around frames that keep people from staying on your web site.

+== FAQ ==
+Is there any time I shouldn't use this plugin?
+Yes, when you use an admin or editing system that relies on presenting your pages in a frame.

 == Setup Instructions ==
 1. Extract frame-breaker.php  into your wp-content/plugins folder (or a subfolder)